TrueConf/Telegram-Bot-for-Control-TrueConf-Server/README.md

 - **Glitch** is a service for quick hosting and app development with a simple interface and GitHub integration.

-These services not only allow you to deploy a bot but also easily scale it and ensure its availability to users anywhere in the world.
+These services allow you not only to deploy a bot but also to scale it easily and ensure its availability to users anywhere in the world.